India will with no doubt become the global

 With prices at a fraction (sometimes only 1/10th!) of those in

-the US or EU, the concept has broad consumer appeal – if people
+the US or EU, the concept has broad consumer appeal if people can

-and high-quality procedures on par with hospitals in developed nations.
+technology and high-quality procedures on par with hospitals in

 where subcontractors aim to provide services to the overburdened